 What Are Some Common Types of Drivers License Restrictions?

-You can find many different types of restrictions on your California driver’s license.
-Some of the more common types of restrictions could include requirements to:
+There are many different types of restrictions on California driver’s licenses.
+Some of the more common types of restrictions could include the following requirements:

 - Wear an artificial limb while operating a motor vehicle